anodern/base-patcher/README.md

 # base_patcher
-A auto patcher for base.scs of Bus Driver
+A auto patcher for base.scs of Bus Driver game of SCS Software.